prantlf/v-onig/doc/API.md

-not_begin_string    Do not regard the beginning of the (str) as the beginning of a string  (* fail \A) not_end_string      Do not regard the (end) as a string endpoint  (* fail \z, \Z) not_begin_position  Do not regard the (start) as start position of search  (* fail \G)
+not_begin_string    Do not regard the beginning of the (str) as the beginning of a string  (* fail \A) not_end_string      Do not regard the (end) as a string endpoint  (* fail \z, \Z) not_begin_position  Do not regard the (start) as start position of search  (* fail \G) match_whole_string  Try to match the whole of (str), rather than returning after the first match is found
 ```

 ## (RegEx) match_str(str string, start int, end int, option u32) !Match